tcmtech98/EthicalHacking-and-FlipperZero/README.md

 Some files can be used for both Flipper Zero and normal CLI use.
 <br>Flipper Zero files are either developed personally or compiled from credible or tested files.
+<br>Credit will be given when files are not mine.